TylerWanta/SQLite-Viewer/README.md

 # SQLite Viewer
-Used to upload and view a SQLite .db file
+Enables uplaoding and viewing of a SQLite .db file